AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 pragma Assertion_Level (Platinum, Depends => [Silver, Gold]);
 ```

-By default, all assertions levels depends on `Runtime` level, and
+By default, all assertions levels depend on the ``Runtime`` level, and
-`Static` level depends on all assertions levels that doesn't
+the ``Static`` level depends on all assertions levels that don't
-explicitely or transitively depend on it (there are no circularities).
+explicitly or transitively depend on it (there are no circularities).
 The
 following is valid:

 ```Ada